 - • Patients can engage in virtual consultations with specialists that would be beyond their reach using traditional healthcare delivery methods.

-- • Remote patient monitoring telehealth solutions enable providers to obtain real-time information that contributes to better outcomes.
+- • Information that contributes to better outcomes.

 - • Telehealth and telemedicine support for the individuals in rural areas enables a larger percentage of the population to benefit from innovative healthcare techniques and information.